eastgenomics/automated-archiving/README.md

 ## Script Workflow
 1. Check today's date.
-2. If it's 1st or 15th, it checks for files in memory (tar.gz function only runs on 1st of each month).
+2. If 1st or 15th, checks for to-be-archived projects in memory
-3. If not 1st or 15th, it sends a countdown message to Slack
+    - if yes, run archiving, then run `find_projects` & `find_precision_projects`
-4. If there're files in memory, proceed with `archiving_function`
+    - if no, run `find_projects` & `find_precision_projects`
-5. If nothing in memory, proceed with `find_proj_and_notify function`
+3. If not 1st or 15th, sends countdown message to Slack

 ![script workflow](demo/script_workflow_updated.png)